The best hotels in Banja Luka

 Hotel Palas on City Centre is the smart choice if your meetings are spread around Gospodska and the commercial core.
 You can walk to most things and the location signals that you know the city.
 Casa Grande is available if you need to impress, at $280-390/night, but for pure practicality Millennium and Palas do the job without the premium.

-Banja Luka's best neighborhoods
+Banja Luka's best hotel regions

 City Centre is where you want to be for your first night.
 But if you're staying more than two days, Srpske Toplice and Trapisti offer something the centre simply can't match.